Are You Ready for the Tessitura Conference?

 Hosted by Ashleigh Davidson and Oonagh O’Reilly , Waterfront Hall and Ulster Hall; Erin Lively Koppel, Tessitura

-This is a session has all the makings to be one of the most inspiring at the TLCC conference.
+This session has all the makings to be one of the most inspiring at the TLCC conference.
 Waterfront Hall and Ulster Hall were hit hard by the pandemic.
 Not only were they combatting lockdowns and loss of revenue, they also lost their leadership in the process.
 Nevertheless, the remaining team fought through the disruption to innovate and rethink their business, much like one of our client partners.
 We can’t wait to hear how they did it.

 Lifeblue is proud to be a Bronze sponsor at TLCC 2021.
 Starting August 2, stop by our virtual booth and check out TurnStyle® in the Products and Services Showcase.